 Food / Diet

+For every dog, no matter their breed, a healthy diet is one of the foremost aspects of their wellbeing.
 To keep your Springerdoodle at a healthy weight and give him the nutrients that his body needs to thrive, you should select a high quality dog food.
 If you choose to feed your pet a dry kibble, a good place to start is anywhere from 1½ to 2½ cups every day, but split these up into multiple servings.
 You can also feed your dog a canned canine diet, but you should adjust the amount of dry food that you are feeding if that is the case, as you don’t want your dog to overeat and gain too much weight.

 The Springerdoodle is a smart dog that is easy to train.

+Training is a very important part of your dog’s early life, and should certainly not be overlooked.
+Every responsible owner can and should train their pet, even if it is just the basics.
 The Springerdoodle is a smart dog that is easy to train.
 You should find that your pooch requires fewer repetitions to grasp his training.
 Stick with using a consistent and firm approach, and always use positive reinforcement and rewards for the best results.
 An overly negative approach is far closer to abuse than training and should be avoided at all costs.

 A combination of obedience training, off-leash training, and socialization will ensure that your dog will make the perfect family pet, especially if you start training your dog while he is still a puppy.
 With the right strategy, your dog will enjoy learning how to perform tricks and will be a lot of fun to interact with.
+Remember that it is best to start training early, while your pet is still a puppy.
+It is during this time that they tend to learn quickly and with ease.
+So, arm yourself with patience, treats, and confidence and success is all but guaranteed.

 Temperament / Behavior